An Overview of Federal Estate Tax Laws

-Fourteen states and the District of Columbia also collect an estate tax of 2017 in addition to the federal tax.
+Fourteen states and the District of Columbia also collect an estate tax as of 2019.
 An additional six states also collect a state inheritance tax.
-Maryland and New Jersey are the only two states that collect taxes, although New Jersey is in the process of phasing out its estate tax by 2018.
+Maryland is the only state that collects both taxes.

-In most of the states that collect estate taxes, a significant gap exists between the federal 2017 exemption of $5.49 million and the state exemption.
+In most of the states that collect estate taxes, A significant gap exists between the 2019 federal exemption of $11.4 million and the local exemption in many of the states that collect estate taxes.
 For example, the 2017 state estate tax exemption is only $2 million in New Jersey, and this can make planning tricky.
-The wills and trusts of residents, as well as nonresidents who own real estate in these states, must take the estate tax gap between federal and state exemptions into consideration.